How to Use CartoVista to Select and Export Data for your Application

 1. Viewing eligible area data

-From the Maps of Areas to Enhance Broadband Access web page select “View the 2018 Yukon, Northwest Territories and Nunavut, and all satellite-dependent communities map in full-screen”.
+From the Maps of Areas to Enhance Broadband Access web page select “View the map of the eligible mobile wireless areas in full screen”.

 In the top left corner of the map are the mapping tools used to interact, control and select objects.
 Each of these tools will be explained in the subsequent sections.
 On the right side of the map are the layers pane and legend.
 Located at the bottom of the map in grey is the data and selection pane where information is displayed about the layers or selected objects.